Last Updated on

 - 2/3 Smartphone internet users are more likely to buy from a mobile-friendly site.

-- 3/4 Smartphone internet users would return to one in the future.
+- 3/4 Smartphone internet users would return to in the future if they have a good experience.

 - 1/2 of respondents said even if they liked a business they would use it less often if its website failed to meet their mobile-friendly standards.